d40cht/WythamVillageBroadband/gigaclearsolution.md

 chosen it would reduce the cost of installation for Gigaclear for the rest of the village as the fiber-optic cable would only have to come down the hill rather than all the way from Farmoor.

-In order to convince Gigaclear to consider us, even should the woods office get a connection, we would need *at least half the village*, probably a minimum of 25 households to commit to taking the service.
+In order to convince Gigaclear to even consider us, even should the woods office get a connection, we would need *at least half the village*, probably a minimum of 25 households to commit to taking the service.